How to Express Your Dog’s Anal Glands

 - Once you have emptied the left gland, perform the same procedure on the right gland.
 Some people are more comfortable using the same hand to express both glands, while others find it easier to switch hands.

-- Once both glands have been emptied use the warm soapy washcloth to wash the area.
-Anal glands have a very strong, sometimes fishy smell so it is important to clean up your dog’s bottom as much as possible to prevent the smell from lingering.
+- Once both anal glands have been emptied, use the warm soapy washcloth to wash the area.
+Anal glands have a very strong, sometimes fishy smell, so it is important to clean up your dog’s bottom as much as possible to prevent the smell from lingering.

 Need more guidance on how to express your dog’s anal glands, or would you like to see this done by a veterinary technician, so that you can learn in our office and then practice at home?
 Call us at 802-649-3877, or click here to Schedule An Appointment.